 use it consistently in the entire document

 To reflect a range, use “from DD to DD Month YYYY” format.

 Even if the sentences have reference to a day as in “yesterday”, “today” or “tomorrow”, provide the exact date inside parenthesis so that it still makes sense if someone reads a newsletter in the future.

 Links: Use the Markdown formatting for link like this,

-Create link for email ids using this Markdown syntax -
+Create links for email addresses using this Markdown syntax -

 Too many links can trigger the spam filter on a recipient’s inbox. try to keep them to a mimumum if you can.

-Quoting others: Use smaller than (>) symbol followed by a space before the quoted sentence.
+Quoting others: Use greater than (>) symbol followed by a space before the quoted sentence.
 For example:

 > This is my legendary quote.will appear as: